jassu2017/cursor-gpt-5-game/cursor-gpt-5-game/README.md

 ## Controls

-- New Game: deal a fresh randomized layout (now includes multiple layouts)
+- New Game: Start a new game with the currently selected layout (or a random one if "Random Layout" is chosen).
 - Undo: revert the last matched pair
+- Redo: re-apply the last undone move
 - Hint: highlights a pair and shows a descriptive message with coordinates and open sides

 ## Notes